olofmagn/threatqueryx/README.md

 - Elasticsearch
 - Microsoft Defender

-The tool loads pre-defined YAML templates and allows you to select parameters such as IPs, ports, and time ranges—building valid queries dynamically without writing syntax by hand.
+The tool loads pre-defined YAML templates and allows you to select parameters such as IPs, ports, and time ranges—building valid and efficent queries dynamically without writing syntax by hand.

 ##  Features
 -  Template-based Query Generation (via YAML files).